barmizrahi/ParallelSubmatrixSearch/README.md

 # ParallelSubmatrixSearch
-A progrem writen in c language using MPI and OpenMp to find sub matrix in another matrix.
+A program written in c language using MPI and OpenMp to find sub matrix in another matrix.
  # description
 <img src="https://github.com/barmizrahi/ParallelSubmatrixSearch/blob/main/image.png" width="200" title="hover text">
 - The image search stops if any object is found in the image.